CLOSE

 On the day of the migration, Sabinet sent out their user guide to their institution administrators via email, detailing the login steps and how to contact them in the event of any support queries.
 Only a few users had questions, and these were easily and quickly handled.
 There were also only two cases of WAM-proxy-related issues, but when Sabinet had whitelisted their domains, the users in question were in.

 The preparation prior to the migration was crucial.
 ‘If you give people everything ahead of time, it makes their lives much easier, as well as yours,’ Erika says.
-She had already explained the advantages of CONNECT to their customers, comparing it to a Google Sign-In.
+She had already explained the advantages of CONNECT Identity Provider to their customers, comparing it to a Google Sign-In.
 This contributed to their users’ acceptance of the change.
 ‘The transition was so seamless that some of them didn’t even notice there was a change,’ she adds.

 Results